swiftlang/swift-evolution/proposals/0410-atomics.md

 Previous revisions of this proposal named this type `DoubleWord`.
 This is a good name and is in fact the name used in the `swift-atomics` package.
 We felt the prefix `Double*` could cause confusion with the pre-existing type in the standard library `Double`.
 The name `WordPair` has a couple of advantages:

 1. Code completion.
 Because this name starts with an less common letter in the English alphabet, the likelyhood of seeing this type at the top level in code completion is very unlikely and not generally a type used for newer programmers of Swift.
 2. Directly conveys the semantic meaning of the type.
 This type is not semantically equivalent to something like `{U}Int128` (on 64 bit platforms).
 While although its layout shares the same size, the meaning we want to drive home with this type is quite simply that it's a pair of `UInt` words.
-If and when the standard library proposes a `{U}Int128` type, that will add a conformance to `AtomicValue` on 64 bit platforms who support double words as well.
+If and when the standard library proposes a `{U}Int128` type, that will add a conformance to `AtomicValue` on 64 bit platforms who support double-words as well.
 That itself wouldn't deprecate uses of `WordPair` however, because it's much easier to grab both words independently with `WordPair` as well as being a portable name for such semantics on both 32 bit and 64 bit platforms.

 ## References